-Central Oregon Heating & Cooling starts its duct cleaning service by testing and inspecting the entire operating system to check for dirt, dust, mold, and other contaminants.
+Central Oregon Heating, Cooling & Plumbing starts its duct cleaning service by testing and inspecting the entire operating system to check for dirt, dust, mold, and other contaminants.
 We then remove these contaminants using high-powered vacuums, air whips or compressed air nozzles.
 Central Oregon may also use a brush or duster, whatever will dislodge dirt or mold or other contaminants trapped in your air ducts.

 How do you know if your home or office needs duct and exhaust cleaning?

 You can see visible mold growth inside sheet metal ducts or on other components

 Dust released through supply registers are clogged with excessive amount of debris and particles